dataloop-ai/AutoML/README.md

 # ZazuML

 ## Getting started
-ZazuML contains both a requirements file and a dockerfile for your convenience.

-First thing you gotta do is:
+The first thing you gotta do is edit the configs.json file

-Edit the configs.json file, and define your preferences

 ### ***configs.json example***
 ```